jagenjo/SillyServer.js/README.md

 var server = new SillyClient();
 server.connect( location.host + ":55000", "CHAT");

-//this method is called when the server accepts the connection (no ID yet) server.on_connect = function(){
+//this method is called when the server accepts the connection (no ID yet nor info about the room) server.on_connect = function(){
   //connected
 };